Child Struggling With Math Facts? What Parents Should Notice Early

 Common signs your child is struggling with math facts

 One bad quiz or one dramatic homework session does not prove much.
 Patterns do.
-These are some of the most common warning signs.
+These are some of the most common warning signs of weak math fact fluency and trouble with basic math facts.

 They count on fingers long after peers have moved on

 Finger counting is not bad in itself.
-But when a child still relies on it heavily for very basic facts and cannot solve simple combinations more efficiently over time, it may signal weak fact fluency or weak number sense.
+But when a child still relies on it heavily for very basic facts and cannot solve simple combinations more efficiently over time, it may signal signs of weak math fact fluency or weak number sense.

 They forget facts they practiced yesterday

 A child may seem to learn a fact one day, then lose it the next.
-This repeated disappearing act can be one of the clearest signs that memorization is not sticking.
+This repeated disappearing act can be one of the clearest signs behind the question, “Why can my child not remember math facts?”

 Simple math takes an unusually long time